BestTimesToVisit.com Logo

 Buses

-Almaty has an extensive bus network covering most parts of the city.
-It's a budget-friendly option, but routes can be complex for visitors unfamiliar with the city.
-Timetables are usually posted at bus stops.
+Almaty has an extensive bus network covering most areas of the city.
+Buses are a budget-friendly option, but can be crowded and slower than other options during peak hours.

 Similar Destinations